 Encountering an Alligator in your yard or pool is not a very pleasant experience.
 If you already have been in such situations then it sounds scary!

-If you live in the United States especially in the southeastern parts (such as Florida, Louisiana, and South Carolina) then there’s a high chance that you will be in this situation sooner or later.
+If you live in the United States, especially in the southeastern parts (such as Florida, Louisiana, and South Carolina) then there’s a high chance that you will be in this situation sooner or later.

 Meeting a wild creature of this size in your yard might frighten many people especially when it’s unexpected.

 In recent times big predators like Alligators and Crocodiles are seen in unexpected places which were formerly hunting areas for them.

 How to Keep Alligators out of Your Pool and House?
 An Alligator will enter your house basically for food, shelter, and water.
-Also, protect your property with a sturdy fence (electric fence works best)!
+Also, protect your property with a sturdy fence (an electric fence works best)!

 If you live in areas where Alligators are found commonly it’s pretty essential to take precautions to keep these reptiles away from your property.

 Putting an Alligator Proof Fence!

-But, if you are installing an alligator proof fence by yourselves you must do it in the right way so that these big guys can’t sneak in!
+But, if you are installing an alligator-proof fence by yourselves you must do it in the right way so that these big guys can’t sneak in!

-The right way to install an alligator proof fence starts with burying your fence at least 2-3 feet in the ground.
+The right way to install an alligator-proof fence starts with burying your fence at least 2-3 feet in the ground.
 This will ensure that the alligators don’t dig under your fence and sneak into your property.

 Alligators can easily climb fences that are 5-6 feet tall.
 If you have a chained fence Alligators can easily climb it as they have something to put their legs upon.

 Overhanging fences are those which are titled outwards at the top at an acute angle.
 Installing an overhanging fence that is at least 6 feet tall will prevent alligators from climbing up the fence.

-Another option you can try out is to put a wooden or aluminium alligator proof fence.
-It would be nearly impossible for them to climb the wooden and aluminium fence as there is nothing for them as support.
+Another option you can try out is to put a wooden or aluminum alligator-proof fence.
+It would be nearly impossible for them to climb the wooden and aluminum fence as there is nothing for them as support.